| Dandie Dinmont Terriers: the most honest dog breed review you'll ever find. Information about Dandie Dinmont Terrier personality and behavior. |

-Though undemanding, dignified, and relaxed in the home, he can become bold and tenacious in a working situation when his hunting instincts are aroused.
+Undemanding, dignified, and relaxed in the home, the Dandie becomes bold and tenacious when his hunting/chasing instincts are aroused.

-One look at his long, low-slung body and it's obvious that he isn't built for long-distance jogging or running beside your bike.
+One look at his long, low-slung body and it's obvious that this breed isn't built for long-distance jogging or running beside your bike.
 He is content with daily walks and regular opportunities to play.

 Though diplomatic with strangers, the Dandie Dinmont Terrier is confident of his territory and makes a determined watchdog.